asemidotsky/dev-wiki/pages/os/linux/linux-index.md

 * g – group
 * o – other

 The ‘other’ entry is the dangerous one, as it effectively gives everyone permission for the folder/file.
 The permissions you can give to a file or folder are:
-* r – read
+* r – Can view or copy file contents
-* w – write
+* w – Can modify file content
-* x – execute
+* x – Can run the file (if its executable)

+Usefull commands:
+- `groups` to show user groups

 **Change ownership**
 ```